albertaillet/Primer_game/README.md

 `game.py` includes the class `CoinGame` that uses the openai [gym](https://github.com/openai/gym/) base class to set up the environment.

+`game_simulation.py` includes the class `CoinGameSimulation` that builds on `CoinGame` and implements a simulation of the game to test out the your strategies or models.

 `game_browser.py` includes the class `CoinGameBrowser` that builds on `CoinGame` and iteracts with the online game at [primerlearning.org](https://primerlearning.org/).

-`game_simulation.py` includes the class `CoinGameSimulation` that builds on `CoinGame` and implements a simulation of the game to test out the your strategies or models.

 ## How to use:

-Start with creating the correct conda environment:
+To get exactly the same dependencies as I used, create the conda environment using:

 ```bash
 conda env create -f environment.yml
 ```

-To use the simulation here is an example, the simulation uses [gym](https://github.com/openai/gym/) API model:
+To use the simulation here is an example, the simulation uses the [gym](https://github.com/openai/gym/) API model:

 ```python
 from game_simulation import CoinGameSimulation